Jsparrow/jsparrow.github.io/docs/rules/collapse-if-statements.md

 ## Description

-Collapses, when possible, the nested if-statements into a single one by concatenating the conditions with the infix operator `&&`.
+Collapses, when possible, the nested if-statements into a single one by concatenating their conditions with the infix operator `&&`.
-Introduces a local variable to store the condition, if it consists of more than two components.
+If the concatenation results to an infix expression with more than two components, then a new local variable is introduced to store the condition.

 ## Benefits